devtest2026/hiring-test/README.md

 ## Success Criteria

-Deliver a production-quality chart implementation that demonstrates senior-level skills in architecture, performance optimization, and user experience design.
+Deliver a production-quality Crypto Payment Gateway that demonstrates senior-level skills in architecture, performance optimization, and user experience design.

 ---